 This 270 page manual was written and reviewed by individuals with extensive practical experience, including therapists, attorneys, program managers, Corrections staff, and Developmental Disabilities Services Division Public Safety program staff.

 - Treatment Intervention and Progress Scale for Sexual Abusers with Intellectual Disabilities (TIPS-ID) - This manual describes the Treatment Intervention and Progress Scale for Sexual Abusers with Intellectual Disabilities (TIPS-ID) Research Version 2005.

-- Individuals with Developmental Disabilities Who Pose a Public Safety Risk - Report on individuals with developmental disabilities who pose a public safety risk.
+- Individuals with Developmental Disabilities Who Pose a Public Safety Risk - A report to the Vermont Legislature in 2010 about individuals with developmental disabilities who pose a public safety risk.

 - Sex Offender Treatment Intervention and Progress Scale (SOTIPS) Manual